Australian International Airshow: 1997

 The 1997 Avalon air show was held between 18 and 23 February.
 In contrast to the 1992 show, which was the wettest spring in Victorian history, 1997 took place during the hottest February ever.
-Attendance was 171,168 and a $63 million contribution to the Victorian economy.
+Attendance was 171,168. $63 million was contributed to the Victorian economy.

 Aircraft present were the USAF F-16 Fighting Falcon, KC-135 Stratotanker and C-17 Globemaster III, a Canadian CP-140 Aurora, a United States Marine Corps Super Cobra, a special Airbus A320 in Sydney Olympics livery, and two Canadair CL-215 Scoopers.
-The most notable aircraft was a Super Constellation restored by HARS in the US.
+The most notable aircraft was a Super Constellation, restored by HARS in the US.
 Another display was by the F-111 with its "dump and burn" during the Night Alight on Friday evening.

 1999

-There were 472 exhibitors from 26 countries in 1999.
-It was opened by the-then Victorian Premier Jeff Kennett on 16 February 1999.
+In 1999, there were 472 exhibitors from 26 countries.
+It was opened by Victorian Premier Jeff Kennett on 16 February 1999.
 The USAF again had a heavy presence, contributing two F-16Cs, a KC-135R tanker, a C-5 Galaxy, and a B-52.
-The latter was parked at the end of the runway, ready to take off at a moment's notice for deployment in Iraq.
+The B-52 was parked at the end of the runway, ready to take off at a moment's notice for deployment in Iraq.

 The RAAF displayed its new Lockheed Martin C-130J-30 Super Hercules, even though it was yet to enter service.
 Eurofighter sent a mock-up of its Typhoon, promoting the aircraft as prospective replacement for the RAAF's F/A-18 Hornet.
-Business jets, warbirds and historic aircraft were featured heavily, among which were five North American P-51 Mustangs.
+Business jets, warbirds and historic aircraft were featured heavily, including five North American P-51 Mustangs.

 Novelty acts included wing-walking as part of the performances under the name "Stars of Oshkosh".
 Bob Hoover returned to perform in his Aero Commander.

 2001

-It was held on 11–17 February 2001, which celebrated Australia's 100 years of federation and 80 years of the Royal Australian Air Force.
-About 100 United States Air Force pilots took part in the air show in 2001.
-Planes included were a B-1 Lancer, two F-15 Eagles, two F-16 Fighting Falcons, a B-52 Stratofortress, a C-17 Globemaster III, a Hawker Siddeley Nimrod, two Tornado GR.1s, a Vickers VC10 tanker, two RAF Hercules, and a Eurocopter Tiger, among others.
+It was held on 13–18 February 2001, which celebrated Australia's 100 years of federation and 80 years of the Royal Australian Air Force.
+About 100 United States Air Force pilots took part in the 2001 air show.
+Planes included a B-1 Lancer, two F-15 Eagles, two F-16 Fighting Falcons, a B-52 Stratofortress, a C-17 Globemaster III, a Hawker Siddeley Nimrod, two Tornado GR.1s, a Vickers VC10 tanker, two RAF Hercules, and a Eurocopter Tiger, among others.
 The Bombardier CRJ700, Dash-8 (Q400) and Learjet 45 made their AIA debut, accompanied by a Cessna CJ2, Dassault Falcon 900EX and Cirrus SR20.

-This edition saw the last public display of the RAAF's Aermacchi MB-326 jet trainer before retirement.
+The 2001 show featured the last public display of the RAAF's Aermacchi MB-326 jet trainer before retirement.